Luke Snyder (bull rider): Contestant career

 Snyder had many notable rides throughout his long career that they couldn't all be included, but here are some of the more memorable ones.
-In October 2000, at the PBR Bud Light Cup World Finals, held at the Thomas and Mack Center in Las Vegas, Nevada, he scored an 89.5 point ride on Say La Vee, whose bull score was 44 points.
 In March 2001, at an event in Fort Worth, Texas, he scored 93 points on the bull Hollywood, whose bull score was 45.5. +99 Hollywood is a ProBullStats Hall of Fame bull.
 In September 2001, he scored an 89.5 point ride on Mr. Juicy whose bull score was 45 points.

 At the World Finals in October 2001, Snyder was considered to be competing in his rookie year.
 As noted previously, he won the finals event and rookie of the year award.
 He rode five bulls at the event, which is considered quite a feat.
-He rode Say La Vee again, for 89 points; the bull scored 44.
+He rode Say La Vee, for 89 points; the bull scored 44.
 Then he rode Slick Willy for 90 points while the bull scored 43.76.
 Next came Mighty Joe Young and he rode him for 88 points while the bull received 43.5.
 Dodge Rep came next and Snyder scored 89 points while the bull scored 43.76.
 The last ride was the most notable, Snyder rode Clayton's Pet for a very high score of 93.50, and the bull also scored high with 46 points.
 Clayton's Pet is another ProBullStats Hall of Fame bull.
 At the PBR Finals in October 2003, Snyder scored 90 points on a bull named McNasty; the bull scored 44.75 points.

-In February 2001, at an event in Columbus, Ohio, Snyder rode Perfect Storm for 90 points and the bull scored 45.
+In February 2001, at an event in Columbus, Georgia, Snyder rode Perfect Storm for 90 points and the bull scored 45.
 Perfect Storm is ranked 9th in the ProBullStats historical ranking and very high season average scores.
 Snyder rode the bull again in January 2002 but was bucked off in 4 seconds; the bull scored 46.5 points.
 The bull known as Werewolf or Werewolf Snuff Snyder crossed paths with three times.
 The bull is in the ProBullStats Hall of Fame.
 The record is 1-3 in favor of the bull.
 When they met in 2002 at the PBR Finals and in 2003 in Anaheim, California, the bull won.
 Finally, in March 2004, in Fresno, California, Snyder rode the bull, making 94 points, his highest career ride.
 The bull scored 47 points, one of the bull's highest scores as well.
 A bull Snyder never rode, but worth mentioning is Mossy Oak Mudslinger, a World Champion and Brand of Honor bull.
 Snyder made it to the 4 second mark each time.